What ICD-10 codes are used for acute renal failure?

 - Acute renal failure (ARF), also known as acute kidney injury (AKI), is a sudden and severe loss of kidney function.

-- Symptoms may include decreased urine output, fluid retention, fatigue, confusion, and electrolyte imbalances.
+- Symptoms may include decreased urine output, fluid retention, fatigue, chest pain, confusion, and electrolyte imbalances.

-- Diagnosis is based on blood and urine tests to assess kidney function and identify the underlying cause.
+- Diagnosis is based on blood tests and urine tests to assess kidney function and identify the underlying cause by examining red blood cells, blood urea nitrogen, blood vessels, etc.

-- Treatment focuses on addressing the underlying cause, supporting kidney function, and managing complications.
+- Kidney failure treatment addresses the underlying cause, supports kidney function, and manages complications.

-- In severe cases, temporary dialysis may be necessary to assist kidney function until recovery occurs.
+- In severe cases, temporary dialysis may be necessary to assist kidney function until recovery occurs or even a kidney transplant.

 - ARF requires close monitoring and prompt medical intervention to prevent further kidney damage.